 - You worry about sleeping cool– Both mattresses sleep cool, but Bear uses special materials to ensure you don’t overheat in bed.

 Hopefully you found this review helpful.
 There are some significant differences between these two mattresses, but they’re both great choices.
+For more information on how these mattresses stack up to others, it may be helpful to also check out our other popular Tomorrow Sleep and Bear comparisons such as Tomorrow Sleep vs GhostBed and Bear Pro vs Bear.
 Feel free to share any specific questions you have in the comments.

 Joe Auer is the editor of Mattress Clarity.
 He mainly focuses on mattress reviews and oversees the content across the site.